 - Make three extra mortgage payments.

 Don’t get so caught up in the right number for your goal right now, especially if being actively involved in your finances is new for you.
 The actual number may need adjusting after you begin, but having some number is important.
-If your goal is not quantifiable, you won’t be able to tell if you’re making progress, and at the end of six months, you won’t know if you succeeded!
 The most important part is to set a goal that will motivate you and give you a reason to be more frugal.
 A good goal will help you realize that the sacrifices you are making and the new habits you are cultivating will be worth it.

 Set a financial goal for 6 months from now that gives you a reason to be more frugal.

 Write your goal down in your workbook.
 If you don’t have the workbook yet, you can get it emailed to you when you join the challenge.
 We would love for you to share your goal in the comments so we can all encourage one another!